Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Introduction

 Accurate estimation of EMRI parameters is required for a range of astrophysical studies, as it can provide insights into the mechanisms of EMRI formation, test the nature of black holes, and offer an independent measurement of the Hubble constant~\cite{Amaro-Seoane:2007osp}.
 Moreover, recent research suggests that it may be possible to probe the physics of accretion onto MBHs if a compact object is embedded in a gaseous disk~\cite{Speri:2022upm}.

 Although the large number of orbital cycles should, in principle, allow very precise parameter estimation for EMRIs, in practice, this is a complex task due to the simultaneous presence of other strong signals in the data.
 The problem of simultaneously detecting and characterizing all GW signals and noise in LISA data analysis is called the ``global fit.''
-Several successful ``global fit'' attempts have been carried out on simulated LISA data, codenamed “Sangria”~\cite{Deng:2025wgk, Littenberg:2023xpl, Katz:2024oqg, Strub:2024kbe}.
+Several successful attempts at the preliminary global fit have been carried out on simulated LISA data, codenamed “Sangria”~\cite{Deng:2025wgk, Littenberg:2023xpl, Katz:2024oqg, Strub:2024kbe}, which was released as part of the second round of the LISA Data Challenges (LDC).

+The LDC comprises several challenges, each designed to thoroughly test and refine data analysis techniques for LISA.
+The first set of challenges (LDC1) consists of six scenarios, each with only one type of source present.
+In contrast, LDC2a (“Sangria”)~{\cite{Sangria}} was created to enable early attempts at the global fit.
 The Sangria dataset contains simulated instrumental noise, a population of inspiralling Galactic white dwarf binaries (GBs), and a population of merging MBHs; see \cite{Deng:2025wgk} for details.
-Current global-fit pipelines can recover GW signals from merging massive black holes and resolve more than 6000 GBs.
+Current global fit pipelines can recover GW signals from merging massive black holes and resolve more than 6000 GBs~\cite{Deng:2025wgk, Littenberg:2023xpl, Katz:2024oqg, Strub:2024kbe}.
 Most GBs ($>20$ million) form a stochastic foreground signal that dominates over the instrumental noise in the frequency range $0.3$–$3$ mHz~\cite{Ruiter:2007xx}.